diannedejesus/debt_tracker/sdd.md

 - payment button on page should prefill some information
 - test late payment verifier
+- verify if checking for duplicate excused payments

 <!-- NOTES
 Account Creation & Login